Title-1

 Proving "differentiated from regular education"

-Arizona law requires that gifted education differ from regular instruction in content, process, and product.
+Arizona law requires gifted education to differ from regular instruction in content, process, and product.
 Many coordinators struggle to document this distinction concretely for ADE monitoring and Scope & Sequence submissions.

 Equity in identification

 The state-funded 2nd-grade CogAT universal screening is a major opportunity to identify students from underrepresented groups.
-But coordinators need follow-up enrichment tools for students who surface through screening, including those below the 97th percentile threshold.
+But coordinators need follow-up enrichment tools for students who surface through screening, including those below the 97th percentile.

 Endorsement gaps and local PD

 Teachers whose primary responsibility is gifted instruction must hold or be working toward the K–12 Gifted Endorsement.
-The Scope & Sequence must include a PD plan.
-Districts need enrichment tools that support any teacher — endorsed or in progress.
+The Scope & Sequence must include a PD plan for all teachers working with gifted students — endorsed or in progress.

 What Renzulli Learning Provides: Feature by Feature

-Each tool maps to a specific Arizona requirement and produces a concrete, exportable output:
+Each tool maps to a specific Arizona gifted education requirement — and produces a concrete, exportable artifact that supports identification, Scope & Sequence compliance, and Group B audit documentation:

 Arizona A.R.S. § 15-779 Requirements & Renzulli Learning: Side by Side